-Nearshore manufacturing in Ciudad Juarez is back in vogue.
+Nearshore manufacturing in Ciudad Juarez is back in demand.

 After nearly a decade of stiff competition for foreign direct investment (FDI) from China, executives of companies whose production is destined for customers in the Americas have come to the conclusion that, when total landed costs are taken into account, Mexico is the place to be, and the place to be in Mexico is Ciudad Juarez.
 Ground shipments originating in Juarez can reach most U.S. and Canadian destinations within an abbreviated one to three day period.